eic/delphes_EIC/docs/index.rst

 Generating Events
 ----

-Because of the bug fixes and improvements in PYTHIA 8.3 (vs. 8.2), we recommend using 8.3 to generate events.
-However, for now (Spring 2021) Delphes and PYTHIA8.3 don't compile/link together, so you cannot use PYTHIA 8.3 and use the DelphesPythia8 binary.
-Instead, we recommend a 2-step process where you first generate HepMC output using PYTHIA8, then read into Delphes:
+We recommend PYTHIA 8.3  for event generation, and the latest version of Delphes builds and links against 8.3 without incident, allowing for seamless generation and then detector response modeling all in one step using the ```DelphesPythia8``` binary:

 .. code:: bash

-   DelphesHepMC cards/delphes_card_allsilicon_3T.tcl out.root input.hepmc
+   DelphesPythia8 delphes_card_allsilicon_3T.tcl pythia8cards/CC_DIS.cmnd out.root

-You can see examples of analysis code in the Delphes page above
+For examples of other detector configurations, analysis code, etc. see the main Delphes project site.

 Visualizing Events
 ----